- New Enquiries

 The Court will need detailed relevant information about the finances of the person who has lost capacity and the suitability of the person to be appointed as deputy.
 Our team can guide you through all stages of the process including drafting the application and obtaining the suitable opinion of a medical professional as to lack of mental capacity, right through to the granting of a Deputyship Order.

-Our aim is to provide on ongoing service to families in changing circumstances and if your needs or the needs of a loved one change over time, our team of solicitors have specialist knowledge to help make sense of it all.
+At Johnson Astills, our aim is to provide on ongoing service to families in changing circumstances and if your needs or the needs of a loved one change over time, our team of solicitors have specialist knowledge to help make sense of it all.